Washburn University Mechanical and Electrical Improvements

 Bartlett & West dismantled the chiller completely down to the compressor into multiple parts due to the small size and the weight limitations of the corridor that the equipment had to be moved through.
 After the chiller components were moved into the room, the chiller was reassembled.

 Washburn University’s students, staff and visitors now enjoy a more comfortable health center.
-The building boasts an HVAC system that meets 21st century standards and will provide many years of efficient service.
-A comfortable, up-to-date athletic facility will enable the university to attract and retain students, student-athletes and staff members for years to come.
-A strong local university benefits the entire Topeka community.
+The building boasts an HVAC system that meets 21st Century standards and will provide many years of efficient service.
+A comfortable, up-to-date athletic facility enables the University to attract and retain students, student-athletes and staff members for years to come.
+A strong local university benefits the entire Topeka community and enhances economic development